 After a full day of rest, I have maintained and stressed that Dawa had to go down.
 This morning he was totally out.
 His blood pressure was low (I am not sure what blood pressure had to do with food poisoning).
 He will take with him our excess supplies brought mainly for camping.
 We have a kilo of lemons, kilo of sugar, one liter of oil, a full big bottle of ketchup, whole log of salami, two or three bags of porridge and a few kilos of macaroni.
 All that and one tent would be exactly what one porter would carry and we would not need these items as we would try to rely on teahouses along the way.
 The basic food they serve to the porters would be fine.
 So tonight we eat well, and tomorrow we go as three-person group.

 How would being part of a big group differ form my solo endeavor?
-On a group trek one does not worry about anything as it is all taken care of by the guide.
-One has only focus on the walking.
+On a group trek one does not worry about anything as it is all taken care of by the western guide.
+One has only to focus on the walking.
 No worries.
 I think the experience is similar to being an employee vs. being self-employed.
 Here I have to worry about the basic issues and overall logistics.
 In addition to that, I feel responsible for the people who I employ to help me.

 October 17, 2012